Skip to main content

 Public involvement

-DEQ offered a two-week public comment period on the proposed beneficial use approval of reuse of soil on the water filtration project site.
+DEQ initially offered a two-week public comment period on the proposed beneficial use approval of reuse of soil on the water filtration project site.
 DEQ was asked to extend the comment period and to provide broader notification to neighboring residents and others interested in this project.

 Why is DEQ proposing approval of the Beneficial Use Determinations when the Multnomah County land use decision is being appealed to the Oregon Land Use Board of Appeals?